green-coding-solutions/website/content/blog/usability-study-of-the-green-metrics-tool.md

 ---

-We recently had a team of aspiring UX researches at Green Coding Berlin that made a research project on how the Green Metrics Tool can be used.
+We recently had a team of aspiring UX researches at Green Coding Solutions that made a research project on how the Green Metrics Tool can be used.

 This is a guest article with their results